Looking to incorporate grammar into everyday life?

 Grammar is a tough subject to learn, a tough subject to teach.
 Why wouldn’t it be?
-Learning syntax and understanding punctuation variations is not a daily part of life.
+Learning syntax and understanding punctuation variations is not a daily discussion amongst friends.
 The rules sometime contradict themselves, and they often change as the Internet dictates new variations.

 Looking for daily (very little prep!) activities?
 Here are four ways to incorporate grammar into the classroom.

 1. Model sentence exploration in front of students.

 Start slowly!
 Write a sentence on the board – a sentence you have confidence you can break down for students.
 Label the parts of speech, parts of a sentence, the sentence type, or verbals.
 Be prepared with the sentence ahead of time and know what you’re going to cover.

 As your confidence grows, ask students to give you a sentence.
 Students love making up sentences to stump their teacher.
 Normally, they add bunches of prepositional phrases to the end.
 That’s ok – show them what they’ve done.